 Housing starts rose 6.9 percent to a 760,000 annual pace after a revised 711,000 rate in May that was faster than initially estimated, the Commerce Department reported today in Washington.
 The median forecast of 79 economists surveyed by Bloomberg News called for a 745,000 rate.

-Record-low mortgage rates and cheaper properties are luring buyers, prompting builders such as Ryland Group Inc. (RYL) to boost construction.
+Record-low mortgage rates and cheaper properties are luring buyers, prompting builders such as Ryland Group Inc. (RYL:US) to boost construction.
 The gain underscores comments by Federal Reserve Chairman Ben S. Bernanke that the industry is on the mend, three years since the start of the expansion.

 “Low borrowing costs certainly help at the margin, but the biggest thing is affordability in terms of the pricing,” said Stephen Stanley, chief economist at Pierpont Securities LLC in Stamford, Connecticut, who correctly forecast June starts.
 Housing is “making a very modest contribution to growth.
 Unfortunately, it feels like everything around it is crumbling.”

 The June pace was the fastest since October 2008, and estimates in the Bloomberg survey ranged from 710,000 to 800,000.
 Ground-breaking on new homes in May was revised from a previously reported 708,000.

 Building permits fell in June, reflecting a drop in applications for apartment construction.

 Stocks climbed on the report and as technology and industrial companies gained.
 The Standard & Poor’s 500 Index increased 0.7 percent to 1,372.78 at the close of trading in New York.